 Fork Lift Statistics

 In this particular section of our guide, we wanted to look at forklift and workplace transport accidents in greater detail and provide some relevant statistics.
 However, please keep in mind that these statistics are not a direct relation to negligence.

 As outlined by the British Safety Council, around 1,300 UK employers are hospitalised with serious injuries following a forklift accident.
 That’s five UK workers each day that suffer debilitating injuries and traumas.
 This can often include fractures, dislocations, deglovings, and amputations.
 Pedestrians are particularly at risk from forklift accidents, accounting for 57% of injuries and deaths.

 If you have suffered any sort of injury resulting from being involved in a forklift truck accident, the first thing you must do is seek medical attention as a matter of urgency.
 You may need to be treated on the spot.
 You may need to be hospitalised, but you must seek medical attention so that an official detailed report on your injuries is noted, strengthening your compensation claim.

 An accident at work is commonplace throughout the UK.
-If you have suffered an injury resulting from being involved in a forklift truck, discussing your case with a personal injury solicitor would take the stress out of filing a claim.
+If you have suffered an injury resulting from being involved in a forklift truck, discussing your fork lift truck accident claims with a personal injury solicitor would take the stress out of filing a claim.
 We offer an initial free, no-obligation consultation which allows us to assess your case before advising you on the best way to proceed.
 You may choose to work with us on a No Win No Fee basis which allows us to begin work without asking for any upfront fees minimising the strain you would otherwise have on your finances ensuring you receive the right level of compensation based on many other forklift injury settlements we won for clients in the past.